University of Chicago: Reputation and rankings

-The University of Chicago is considered one of the most prestigious research universities in the United States.The Academic Ranking of World Universities has consistently placed the University of Chicago among the top 10 universities in the world.
+The University of Chicago is considered one of the most prestigious universities in the world.
+The Academic Ranking of World Universities has consistently placed the University of Chicago among the top 10 universities in the world.
 In 2026, the university was ranked 6th by US News & World Report and 13th by Forbes.
 In 2025, QS World University Rankings placed the university in 13th place worldwide, while THE World University Rankings ranked the university in a tie for 14th.

+In 2026, Chicago was ranked 5th in the world universities ranking by Time magazine and Statista.

 The university's law and business schools consistently rank among the top three professional schools in the United States.
 In 2025, the business school was placed in second out of 77 American schools by Bloomberg, fourth in the US by US News & World Report, and second by Fortune.
 In the same year, it was placed fifteenth in the world by QS World University Rankings and seventeenth by the Financial Times.
 In 2025, the law school was ranked third in the United States by US News & World Report and second by Above the Law.
 In the same year, it was ranked 11th globally by QS World University Rankings.